IACP’s Child Sex Trafficking Toolkit for Law Enforcement

 Law Enforcement Training Manual

-A training manual will be developed in hardcopy as well as available online and on DVD.
-Under the guidance from the CSEC Working Group and the COPS Office, this training manual will be targeted to law enforcement at the training academy, patrol and investigator level on how to recognize and respond to CSEC in the field.
-The subject matter content will be integrated into a training curriculum based in adult learning theory.
+A training manual is being developed and will be released in a hardcopy form as well as be available online and on DVD.
+This training manual is being targeted to law enforcement on how to recognize and respond to CSEC in the field.
+The subject matter content will be integrated into a training curriculum based on adult learning theory.

 New Online Training Course

-IACP will develop a new online training course on how to recognize and respond to CSEC in the field built on the Law Enforcement Training Manual curriculum.
+The IACP will develop a new online training course on how to recognize and respond to CSEC in the field built on the Law Enforcement Training Manual curriculum and incorporating the training video series.

 Community Resource Mapping Template for Law Enforcement